 You can’t force a person to seek help.
-Sometimes, if they don’t realise they need help, pushing too hard can make it worse.
+Sometimes, if they don’t think they need help, pushing too hard can make it worse.
 Offer the person your support, inform and encourage them to make use of tools and resources available to help.

 Pre-Commitment and Self-Exclusion

-All Online Bookmakers in Australia offer Pre-Commitment Limits and Self Exclusion options.
+All online bookmakers in Australia offer Pre-Commitment Limits and Self Exclusion options.
 These tools can help someone limit, or prevent access to gambling.
 Click here for more information.

 Unfortunately due to privacy laws, we are unable to access or close a person’s account based on the concerns of family and friends.
 We understand this can be frustrating, however you can still help by encouraging the account holder to make use of the tools and resources available to help.

 The following free resources are available to support you as a family or friend of a person affected by problem gambling.

 1800 858 858